Phamchie/varsqli/README.md

 <img src="https://raw.githubusercontent.com/Phamchie/varsqli/VarSQLi/.github/workflows/lv_0_20230803103153.gif">

 #### How To Injection - Exploit
-- You can see that in the `--help` section, there is only one mode, `--url` to update the url to attack
+- You can see that in the `--help` section, there is only one mode, `--url` and `--exploit` to update the url to attack and start Exploit
 ```
               ___
  _____         H  _____     _ _  {1.1.5}